idiap/facereclib/docs/experiments.rst

   - ``uses_dffs``: Use the *Distance From Feature Space* (DFFS) (cf. [MWP98]_) during scoring.
     This flag is only valid when subspace projection is performed, and you should use this flag with care!

-* `facereclib.tools.GaborJets <file:../facereclib/tools/GaborJets.py>`_: Computes a comparison of Gabor jets stored in grid graphs.
+* `facereclib.tools.GaborJets <file:../facereclib/tools/GaborJets.py>`_: Computes a comparison of Gabor jets.

   - ``gabor_jet_similarity_type``: The Gabor jet similarity to compute.
     Please refer to the documentation of ``bob.machine.gabor_jet_similarity_type`` in Bob_ for a list of possible values.